FooBarShebang/com_lib/Documentation/Tests/TE003_serialization_test_report.md

 **Test goal:** Check that the recruired classes are implemented, and they deliver the serializaton and de-serialization functionality.

-**Expected result:** The module defines the classes for: NULL object, C-like structure, fixed and dynamic length arrays.
+**Expected result:** The module defines the classes for: NULL object, C-like structure, fixed and dynamic length arrays, and C scalar numeric types proxies.
 All these classes provide methods to serialized their stored content into a packed bytestring and JSON format string, as well as methods to create new instances of these classes from the serialized data exactly matching the content of the original serialized objects.

 **Test steps:** Review the source code.
 Execute all test cases defined in the test module [ut003_serialization.py](../../tests/ut003_serialization.py).